 When women are trying to figure out how to keep it “tight” down there, it’s easy to get distracted by all sorts of different “home remedies” to make your vagina tighter.
 The reality is that at best, these are ineffective, and at worst, they could be harmful to your body.

 When it comes to any sort of juices (lemon, apple cider, etc.) or herbs to tighten your vagina, we like to generally advise that it’s not healthy to put any chemicals that aren’t medical-grade inside your body.

 Your vagina has a natural pH balance, and adding these sorts of intense substances can throw off your body’s natural way of self-regulating.
 Many of those so-called home remedies are very acidic.
 The herbal chalky wands/sticks are simply just irritating the tissues so that they get inflamed, which gives the illusion of a tighter vaginal canal when really the lining of the vagina becomes puffy with inflammation.

 This is not the right way to approach the issue.
 Moreover, irritation certainly will not make intercourse more pleasant for the woman, nor would the pH imbalance those substances cause her long after applying the foreign substance.

 Some women also wonder if just doing squats “tighten” your vagina.
 The reality is that most exercises and activities that we engage with cannot target the pelvic floor muscles.
 That’s why it’s so important to establish a routine that is specifically intended to strengthen the pelvic floor muscles.

-Try the FDA registered Kegelbell to see results in as little as two weeks
+Try the FDA registered Kegelbell to tighten your vagina naturally

 While it’s not possible to just snap your fingers and instantly have strong pelvic floor muscles and great squeeze, Kegelbell is pretty close!
 By using Kegelbell just five minutes, three times a week for two weeks, we guarantee that you’ll see an improvement or your money back!